sudar/email-log/readme.md

 The following are the features that I am thinking of adding to the Plugin, when I get some free time.
 If you have any feature request or want to increase the priority of a particular feature, then let me know.

-- Revamp the Admin UI, by following [this technique](http://wp.smashingmagazine.com/2011/11/03/native-admin-tables-wordpress/)
 - Add option to automatically delete the logs periodically
 - Make it MU compatible
 - Add the ability to view the entire email